-Barn fires cause immense suffering, killing hundreds of thousands of farm animals every year.
-Some farm animals die almost immediately as fires burn through the barns, while others have to be euthanized later due to severe burns and smoke inhalation.
+Barn fires cause immense suffering, killing hundreds of thousands of farmed animals every year.
+Some farmed animals die almost immediately as fires burn through the barns, while others have to be euthanized later due to severe burns and smoke inhalation.

-The Animal Welfare Institute released a report in October 2018, compiling information on the prevalence and causes of farm animal deaths due to barn fires during the preceding five-year period (2013–2017).
-During those years, over 2.7 million farm animals perished in barn fires.
-Ninety-five percent of those deaths were chickens.
-In just one October 2017 incident, a staggering 1 million chickens were killed in a single fire in Indiana.
+The Animal Welfare Institute released an updated report in January 2022, compiling information on the prevalence and causes of farmed animal deaths due to barn fires during the preceding four-year period (2018–2021).
+During those years, over 2.99 million farmed animals perished in barn fires.
+Nearly ninety-eight percent of those deaths were poultry.
+The six largest fires that occurred during the time period studied killed a staggering 1.76 million chickens.

 Most fatal barn fires occurred in colder states, particularly the Upper Midwest and the Northeast.
-New York, Pennsylvania, Michigan, Wisconsin, and Minnesota had the highest number of barn fires, respectively.
+New York, Ohio, Pennsylvania, Michigan, and Wisconsin had the highest number of barn fires, respectively.
 The amount of cold weather a state experienced appeared to be a greater factor in the prevalence of barn fires than the intensity of a state’s animal agriculture production.

-Seeing that most barn fires that caused animal deaths were due to heating devices and occurred in colder states, it is not surprising that the majority of fatal barn fires happened during colder months when there is an increased need for heating devices to keep farm animals warm.
-Roughly three times as many barn fires occurred in winter (January through March) than during the summer (July through September).
+Seeing that most barn fires that caused animal deaths were due to heating devices and occurred in colder states, it is not surprising that the majority of fatal barn fires happened during colder months when there is an increased need for heating devices to keep farmed animals warm.
+More than twice as many barn fires occurred in winter (January through March) than during the summer (July through September).

-No farm animal deserves to die in a barn fire that could have been prevented.
-Thankfully, all farmers can take simple steps to prevent barn fires and promote fire safety.
-To minimize the risk of barn fires, AWI recommends farm owners implement one or more of the following fire protection methods:
+No farmed animal deserves to die in a barn fire that could have been prevented.
+Thankfully, there are a number of steps farmers can take—from improving everyday operational protocols to investing in structural and facility renovations—to help prevent barn fires and promote fire safety.
+To minimize the risk of barn fires, AWI recommends farm owners implement the following fire protection methods:

 - Request annual inspections from the fire department